Boston Medical Center (BMC) Grayken Center for Addiction Training and Technical Assistance (TTA)

 Annie Potter

-Annie Potter, MSN, MPH, NP, CARN-AP, Clinical Educator, MA STATE OBAT, Boston Medical Center
+Annie Potter, MSN, MPH, NP, CARN-AP, Clinical Nurse Educator, Grayken Center for Addiction Training and Technical Assistance, Boston Medical Center

 Grayken Center for Addiction TTA is a program of Boston Medical Center (BMC), a 514-bed academic medical center located in Boston's historic South End and the largest safety-net hospital in New England.